fimassuda/overtime-app/README.md

 ## Features:
 - Approval Workflow
-    1. Status to post
-    2. Status: required
-    3. Status: default
-    4. Implement approval stages
-    5. locking
-- SMS Sending -> link to approval or overtime input
+- SMS Sending -> link to approval or overtime input -> Integrate with heroku scheduler
 - x Administrate admin dashboard
 - x Block non admin and guest users
 - Email summary to manager for approval
 - Needs to be documented if employee did not log overtime

-## Refactor TODOS:
+## TODOS: